JaimeHyland/Mellifera/README.md

 The project as I have conceived it so far will require at least three data models markedly different from those included in the walkthrough project:
 - The Product model/table will contain a number of important original fields/columns not included in the walkthrough.
 - The Category model/table will be significantly more complex than the one used in the walkthrough.
-- there will be at least one original custom model/table: _HusbandrySystem_.
+- There will be at least one original custom model/table: _HusbandrySystem_.

 ### UI elements to delete records for CRUD
-The project will include several UI elements that allow Site administrators to create and remove product records without having to use the Admin panel.
+The project includes several UI elements that allow Site administrators to create, modify and remove product records without having to use the Admin panel.
 Both registered and unregistered users will of course be able to read all product records.

 ### Agile methodology
-All development will be completed as guided by Milestones, Epics and User stories pre-defined using an associated project in the GitHub repository.
+All development has been completed via pre-set User stories pre-set for the developer (me!) using an associated project in the GitHub repository.
 Because Elise is workin on her own, she won't require scrums or sprints, but will simply assign bite-size bundles issues to herself as an when appropriate.

 ### CEO
 The project will include a functional robots.txt and sitemap.xml file.
 The header of each page on the site will include appropriate descriptive metatags.
 At least one link will correctly implement the Rel attribute to help increase the authority of the site.